-Policy 2.3: Continue to study and develop an Opportunity to Purchase Act policy for tenants and/or qualified non-profits that builds on prior research and City Council direction in 2021-22.
+Policy 2.3: Pursue a possible pathway to homeownership is through tenant purchase of their buildings, such as on their own or through a community land trust or housing trust fund.
+Continue to study and develop an Opportunity to-Purchase Act policy for tenants and/or qualified non-profits that builds on prior research and City Council direction in 2021-22.

-- Spring 2023: Return to City Council with updated policy and obtain direction. - By end of 2023: Implement direction provide by the City Council. - Resource implications: provide staffing and resources to develop and administer program.
+Spring 2023: Return to City Council with updated policy and obtain direction.

+- By end of 20238 or sooner: Pursue possible solutions for creating pathways to homeownership and provide a recommendation to the City Council.
+Implement direction provide by the City Council. - Resource implications: provide staffing and resources to develop and administer a potential program.